druckgott/getswitchesWdgets/README.md

 ## Other informations
 * If a switch have two sound file on one switch it will toggle the two ore more soundfilenames.
 You can change the time for toggling in the WIDGETS config
+* Radio config is already done for T15, here is the example:

 ![t15 config screenshot](doc/img/t15_config.png)